 Thanks for your interest in working with us!
-Generally, every year, I hope to recruit a few PhD students (0-2), a few masters students (0-3), a few full-time research assistants and interns.
+Generally, every year, I hope to recruit a few PhD students (0-2), a few masters students (0-2), a few full-time research assistants.
 While we are flexible when it comes to working from home, we do not recruit fully-remote members.
+There are no internships available.

 I generally get a lot of emails and spend a significant amount of time reading and responding to them—this is time I wish I would have spent working with my students, or thinking about research problems.
 The kind of student emails that I reply most to (1) follow guidelines written below; and (2) talk specifically about relevant research maturely (saying I found your recent paper “X” intriguing does not qualify).